SilasMarvin/wasmind/book/src/developer-guide/webassembly-components.md

 ```
 How actors communicate with each other - no direct function calls, only message passing.

-Note that when called this function creates a `MessageEnevelope` with the `from-scope` as the actors scope and a random 6-character id for the message and broadcasts it to all actors.
+Note that when called this function creates a `MessageEnvelope` with the `from-scope` as the actors scope and a random 6-character id for the message and broadcasts it to all actors.

 ### 📝 **Logging**
 ```wit